Textualize/textual/docs/how-to/package-with-hatch.md

 hatch shell
 ```

-If you were to run `python` now, it will have our app and dependencies available for import:
+If you run `python` now, it will have our app and its dependencies available for import:

 ```
 $ python